-The benefits range from tightening skin to regrowing hair.
+The benefits of Microneedling range from tightening skin to regrowing hair.
 It can reduce scars and clear up acne too.
 Any benefits you might see are also compounded when using serums, creams, or medications directly after a session because the skin is primed to absorb them.
 While most people get treatments on their face, you can have it done anywhere on your body, even your scalp.

 What Can Microneedling Help?

 Nobody likes stretch marks, but did you know they’re really a type of scar?
 Flat or pitted scars are parts of the skin that didn’t produce enough collagen when healing.
 This means they don’t have enough support under them to hold up the skin properly.
 The micro-tears tell the body to make more collagen in that area, giving it the needed support, but also smoothing out the skin to fade the scar’s appearance.
 It’s also shown to reduce other types of scars as well, like from acne.

 Loose skin, especially on the neck and face, are concerns for many of us as we age.
 This happens because our bodies produce less collagen over time, taking away our skin’s structure.
 This is most noticeable in sagging skin, but it’s the reason behind wrinkles and uneven skin texture too.
 Increasing the collagen just under the surface of the skin smooths it all out again like when you were young.